All Episodes

 70s or 80s, right?

-Yeah, 70s and 70s or well, that'll just show you how culturally rotten we've become.
+Well, that'll just show you how culturally rotten we've become.

-Um, nude photos that hardly anybody saw get you thrown out of the Miss America pageant after you've won it.
+You know, nude photos that hardly anybody saw get you thrown out of the Miss America pageant after you've won it.

-But you know, she rebounded well from that.
+But, you know, she rebounded well from that.

-Um she she uh she came out of that uh really well.
+She came out of that really well.

 Russ in San Angelo, Texas.